nomadicjosh/TriTan-CMS/README.md

 * Open your browser to `http://replace_url/login/` and login with the login credentials below:
     * username: TriTan
     * password: TriTanCMS
+* Visit `http://replace_url/admin/options-general/`, and change the API Key to something unique.

 ## Security
 TriTan uses a schemaless database library and stores those files as well as some other important files on the server.
 Whether you are on Apache/Nginx, you must make sure to secure the following directories so that files in those directories are not downloadable: